Go to:Introduction to the Instructor Resources

 "Matter in the wrong place is dirt.
 People got dirty through too much civilization.
 Whenever we touch nature, we get clean."- Carl Jung

 Ecopsychology emerged in the early 1990s as a theoretical perspective and applied approach focused on the psychological implications of the bond between humans and nonhuman nature.
 A fundamental tenet among ecopsychologists is that the disconnect between humans and nonhuman nature that is typical in modern industrial cultures is unhealthy for humans and, subsequently, harmful to the planet.
 For overviews of ecopsychology, see Schroll (2003), Fisher (2002), Scull (1999), and Boston (1996).
-Ecopsychology is a rich topic to address in a History & Systems course because it is an example of what can happen when scholars within our discipline are inspired to break out of the dominant paradigms and infuse their work with ideas from other intellectual and cultural traditions.
+Ecopsychology is a rich topic to address in a history course because it is an example of what can happen when scholars within our discipline are inspired to break out of the dominant paradigms and infuse their work with ideas from other intellectual and cultural traditions.
 Ecopsychological theory and practice is informed by philosophical perspectives such as deep ecology and phenomenology, spiritual traditions such as Buddhism, the transcendental writings of authors such as Thoreau and Emerson, and the life practices of indigenous cultures around the world.
-Within the discipline of psychology, ecopsychologists connect primarily with the work of Carl Jung (e. g., Aizenstat, 1995; Sabini, 2002; Yunt, 2001), Gestalt psychology (e. g., Cahalan, 1995; Swanson, 1995 ), and the Humanist and Transpersonal traditions (e. g., Davis, 1998; Kuhn, 2001; Reser, 1995; see also Ilene Serlin's Division 32 presidential address available here).
-Because of its diverse intellectual heritage, and because it is currently not empirically grounded, ecopsychology exists on the fringes of today's mainstream psychology discipline.
+Within the discipline of psychology, the first generation ecopsychologists connected primarily with the work of Carl Jung (e. g., Aizenstat, 1995; Sabini, 2002; Yunt, 2001), Gestalt psychology (e. g., Cahalan, 1995; Swanson, 1995 ), and the Humanist and Transpersonal traditions (e.g., Davis, 1998; Kuhn, 2001; Reser, 1995).
+Today there are some empricists among the ranks of ecopsychologists.
+Their work can be found in the journals Ecopsychology and European Journal of Ecopsychology.

 The American Psychological Association has a history of engagement in public policy and politics.
 In 2008, the APA's Council of Representatives initiated the Task Force on the Interface between Psychology and Global Climate Change.
 Chaired by Pennsylvania State University psychologist Janet Swim, Ph.
 D., the task force was comprised of members appointed by APA president Alan Kazdin, Ph.
 D.: Susan Clayton, Ph.
 D., College of Wooster; Thomas Doherty, Psy.
 D., Sustainable Self, LLC; Robert Gifford, Ph.
 D., University of Victoria; George Howard, Ph.
 D., University of Notre Dame; Joseph Reser, Ph.
 D., Griffith University; Paul Stern, Ph.
 D., National Academies of Science; and Elke Weber, Ph.
 D., Columbia University.
 At the August, 2009 meeting of the APA, in Toronto, the task force presented its report, Psychology and global climate change: Addressing a multi-faceted phenomenon and set of challenges.
-Click for the executive summary and the complete report .Class Activities
+For relevant documents (executive summary, policy recommendations, etc.), click here.

-Students of History & Systems are commonly assigned to research a subdiscipline of psychology and present their findings in a formal paper and/or oral presentation.
-The areas of Environmental Psychology and Ecopsychology both offer interesting histories with connections to schools of thought and historical figures that students are likely to encounter in the History & Systems course.
+Students of History of Psychology courses are commonly assigned to research a subdiscipline of psychology and present their findings in a formal paper and/or oral presentation.
+The areas of Environmental Psychology, Conservation Psychology, and Ecopsychology offer interesting histories with connections to schools of thought and historical figures that students are likely to encounter in the history course.

 As described above, several prominent individuals in the history of psychology have interesting connections to the world of nonhuman nature and environmental issues.
 For this assignment, students write an " environmental biography" of an individual addressed in their text or in class.
 Good choices for historical subjects include William James, Carl Jung, Edmund Husserl, Jean Piaget, B. F. Skinner, and others.
 (Good choices for contemporary subjects are the scholars who feature prominently on this website).
 Basic questions to guide students' research could include the following: